The Ultimate Inversion: When a Mother Becomes the Monster

 The eldest son’s perspective adds another layer of tragedy.
 Forced to become the protector of his younger siblings against the person who should be their ultimate guardian, he carries a burden far beyond his years.
 This inversion of roles creates a tension that never releases until the film’s devastating conclusion.

-★ THE DIAMOND TIP
+★ THE DIAMOND TIP: The Forensic Psychiatrists' Influence

-💎 Cinematic Diamond: The screenplay was developed after the directors consulted with forensic psychiatrists who specialize in maternal filicide cases.
+💎 Verified Fact: The screenplay was developed after the directors consulted with forensic psychiatrists who specialize in maternal filicide cases.
 The film’s depiction of religious delusions, auditory hallucinations, and sudden violent impulses closely mirrors documented cases of severe postpartum psychosis.
 Colleen Porch prepared for the role by studying hours of interviews with women who had experienced similar psychotic breaks, resulting in one of the most disturbingly authentic portrayals of mental collapse in horror cinema.

 Why Baby Blues Still Haunts Viewers